 As a dentist, I love my work because I am a problem solver.
 In addition, I get to engineer and restore dentition using the latest and greatest technology available in the dental field.
 This includes 3D technology used to diagnose patients’ dental ailments, as well as 3D technology used to fabricate porcelain dental crowns that are custom fit to the patients’ dentition.

 Schedule Your Appointment with Dr. Leedy

 Dr. Leedy's wife, Mai, and their two boys, Harrison who is four, and Beckett, who is two.

 Dr. Leedy lives with his family in Apex.
 In his spare time, you’ll find him biking or walking local greenways in and around Raleigh.
 His favorite trip is a visit to the Outer Banks with his wife and kids.

-BS Biology, University of the South, Sewanee, TN, 2000
+Graduated with a BS Biology from University of the South, Sewanee, TN.

 9+ years of experience practicing general dentistry